Stradi/Stradi/README.md

 ### 👋

-Frontend developer.
-Master of `⌘+Z` and `git revert`.
-Professional dumbass.
-Love using "etc" when I can't find more examples.
-Love Next.js, Tailwind CSS, Bun, Rust etc.
+Fullstack developer.
+Love Next.js, Tailwind CSS, Bun, Rust, Go etc.

 You can learn more about me at [batin.sh](https://batin.sh/about).